 But the government admitted the overall jobless rate would only dip by 0.1 percent this year to 6.8 percent and would most likely remain unchanged at that level in 2015.

-, the report said German shipments abroad would rise again significantly in 2014, based on growing demand in markets in Europe and overseas.
+Following a slight decline in exports last year, the report said German shipments abroad would rise again significantly in 2014, based on growing demand in markets in Europe and overseas.

 hg/jm (Reuters, dpa)